 Owning a home means providing your family with a warm, safe space for all of life’s greatest moments, and the modern home combines high-performance features and eco-friendly design.
 The great news?
 There are plenty of home upgrades that offer this winning combo, and as energy efficiency continues to improve, so do your potential savings.

 These home design upgrades are aimed at making your home and community more water and energy efficient.
-From solar panels to double-paned windows, if you're interested in ways to make your home look and feel better while conserving energy, we've got you covered.
+From solar panels to double-paned windows or even how to heat up a pool without a heater!
+If you're interested in ways to make your home look and feel better while conserving energy, we've got you covered.

 1. Solar Panel Systems

 We can't talk about energy-efficient home design without taking a look at solar panels.
 More homeowners are adopting solar energy than ever before, and for good reason.
 As solar technology improves, many are finding that the benefits of solar panels are worth the investment.
 Discovering these benefits can be a part of your homeowner journey, too.

 Solar panels are designed with one purpose in mind: harness the power of the sun to create usable electricity.
 This means you can sit back and relax while the sun does the hard work for you.